Beginners Swimming Lesson 2

 Success Criteria

-- I can hold on to the side and lift up my feet
+• I can hold onto the side of the pool and lift my feet

-- I can try and lift my feet up when walking and moving around the pool
+• I can try to lift my feet up when walking and moving around the pool

 We are learning...